gschofl/reutils/Readme.md

 #### `efetch` ####

-`efetch` retrieves data records from NCBI in a specified retrieval type and retrieval mode as given in this [table](http://www.ncbi.nlm.nih.gov/books/NBK25499/table/chapter4.chapter4_table1).
+`efetch`: retrieve data records from NCBI in a specified retrieval type and retrieval mode as given in this [table](http://www.ncbi.nlm.nih.gov/books/NBK25499/table/chapter4.chapter4_table1).
 Data are returned as XML or text documents.

 #### `esummary` ####

-`esummary` returns Entrez database summaries (DocSums) from a list of primary UIDs (Provided as a character vector or as an `esearch` object)
+`esummary`: retrieve Entrez database summaries (DocSums) from a list of primary UIDs (Provided as a character vector or as an `esearch` object)

 #### `elink` ####

-`elink` returns a list of UIDs (and relevancy scores) from a target database that are related to a set of UIDs provided by the user.
+`elink`: retrieve a list of UIDs (and relevancy scores) from a target database that are related to a set of UIDs provided by the user.
+The objects returned by `elink` can be passed on directly to `epost`, `esummary`, or `efetch`.

 #### `einfo` ####

-`einfo` provides field names, term counts, last update, and available updates for each database.
+`einfo`: provide field names, term counts, last update, and available updates for each database.

 #### `epost` ####

-`epost` uploads primary UIDs to the users's Web Environment on the Entrez history server for subsequent use with `esummary`, `elink`, or `efetch`.
+`epost`: upload primary UIDs to the users's Web Environment on the Entrez history server for subsequent use with `esummary`, `elink`, or `efetch`.